jilderthoekstra/granturismo/README.md

 # How to run
 Make sure chiaki is running and that you are on the world selection screen.
 And just open powershell and run "python gran_turismo.py".
 It should start selecting the pan american championship and start the race.
 To stop the script just go to your terminal/powershell and ctrl+c ;-)
+If the car is not steering or it steering to much open config.py file and adjust the value.
+Lowering the value will make the car steer more agressive.
+You can display the similarity value if you turn debug in the config to True which will hopefully make finetuning a bit easier.

 <img src="images/world_screen.png" width="300">